mlsecproject/gglsbl-rest/README.md

 This will cause the service to listen on port 5000 of the host machine.
 Please realize that when the service first starts it downloads a new local partial hash database from scratch before starting the REST service.
 So it might take several minutes to become available.

 You can run `docker logs --follow <container name/ID>` to tail the output and determine when the gunicorn workers start, if necessary.

+In production, you might want to mount `/root/gglsbl-rest/db` in a [tmpfs RAM disk](https://docs.docker.com/engine/admin/volumes/tmpfs/) for dramatically improved performance.
+Recommended size is 4 gigabytes to accommodate the worst case scenario of two full databases on disk at once during the update process.

 ## Querying the REST Service